huuquan1994/huuquan1994.github.io/about-me.md

 Ph.D. in Engineering
 Machine Learning/Deep Learning/Computer Vision for Medical Imaging, and Precision Agriculture

-A dad & a dogs lover.
-Also a big fan of Marvel super heroes.
+A dad, a dog lover, and a big fan of Marvel superheroes.
 <br/><br/>

 ### Research Interests